System Design Space

 FOR UPDATE;

--- Check and update
+-- Check the limit and update the counter

 UPDATE room_inventory SET total_reserved = total_reserved + 1 ...